dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch/README.md

 ```

 #### Test Accessing The Home Page '/' and 'products/' (e.g. http://localhost/products or http://laravel.localhost/products)
 If you get any 500 server errors, check 'storage/logs/laravel.log' or your Apache error_log.
+Once any error(s) are resolved, you should be up and running!

 #### Update Tailwind CSS/JS If Adding New TW Classes
 Run ```npm run build``` within the 'app-crud' directory.